verlok/verlok.github.io/_posts/2015-04-20-lazy-load-responsive-images-srcset.md

 }
 {% endhighlight %}

-## That's pretty much it
+## That's it!

-[Take a look at the demo](http://verlok.github.io/img_srcset_lazyload) of what we achieved here.
-Responsive images and lazy loading all in one.
-Isn't it cool?
+It was very easy, wasn't it?
+If you didn't yet, [take a look at the demo](http://verlok.github.io/img_srcset_lazyload) of what we achieved here.